 long-awaited Android 2.1 to your Heroes, following a small update earlier this week which was released in preparation for the big one

 Update 1: it's another 1.5 update, though at 102MB and requiring a wipe.
 We jumped the gun a bit - apologies for giving you false hope.
-Why HTC would post another 1.5 update this large and requiring a wipe, if 2.1 is expected soon, which would require yet another wipe, is beyond me right now.
 Read More

 Check the bottom for the most recent updates

 It looks like Google has started the rollout process of Froyo to the Nexus One.
 Go to your device's settings and have it check for updates - there is a chance that you can download it right now.

 MG Siegler of TechCrunch has successfully performed the update after seeing an update notification on his Nexus One and snapped the photos below.

 At the Google I/O conference, the only answer I could get from Android developers regarding Froyo release to the N1 was "soon".
 Read More

 Due to the amount of information crammed into day 1 of the Google I/O conference, I am blitzing through everything that happened, keeping it short and to the point.

 Many of the older device owners and early adopters will be glad to hear this one - I've talked to a bunch of Google folks in charge of developing Android at the Google I/O, and they told me that technically it would be possible to put Froyo on any device on the market now, including the G1.
 Read More

 Since a lot of you have been wondering, I wanted to post a brief confirmation that the official version of the HTC Hero 2.1 update Sprint released today is exactly the same as the one we covered on May 14th, 5 days ago.

 - 124139523 bytes (118M)